SLG-2022-G3/HELP/README.md

 **Required Must-have Stories**

+* User can login.
+* User can sign up.
-* User can login/sign up and see a list of added emergency contacts or emergency services (PNH, Pompiers...)
+* User can see a list of added emergency contacts or emergency services (PNH, Pompiers...)
+* User can add emergency contacts
+* User can edit emergency contacts
-* User can add/edit/remove emergency contacts
+* User can remove emergency contacts
-* User can send a SOS to predefined users
+* User can send a SOS to predefined contacts
 * User can share their live location anytime, but the sharing starts automatically after they press the SOS button.
 * A settings page allows the user to add and update critical personal health information (Blood type, known allergies...)